GPurgatorio/Master-Computer-Science-ICT/README.md

 </p>

 ### VLAN
 Now, the problem is that every switch can be connected to each other and so there is no more LANs separation in the datacenter, every packet can go wherever it wants and some problems may appear.
 VLANs solve this problem.
-It partition a broadcast domain and create a isolated computer network.
+It partitions a broadcast domain and create a isolated computer virtual network.

-It works by applying _tags_ to network packets (in Ethernet frame) and handling these tags in the networking systems.
+It works by applying _tags_ (from 1 to 4094) to network packets (in Ethernet frame) and handling these tags in the networking systems.

 <p align="center">
   <img width="600" src="./assets/vlan.png">